 Buenos Aires Casino has a dark and strange history.
 Since the opening in 1999, it was the center of political disputes and stories that they want to hide.
-However, is it worth to visit the casino when you’re in Buenos Aires?
+However, is it worth visiting the casino when you’re in Buenos Aires?

-A little bit background about Buenos Aires Casino
+A little bit of background about Buenos Aires Casino

 So, opening a casino is not allowed in city territory.
 However, opening a play hall with game slots such as the “Fruit slot” is allowed.
 Obviously, where do you find game slots?
 Yes, in a casino!
 So, city law only affects casino table games such as poker, blackjack, roulette, …

 The National Lottery of Argentina opened a contest to exploit a casino in Buenos Aires.
 Wait, what?
 A casino on city territory?
 How controversial!

 But they were inventive.
 Let’s open a casino on the river.
 The river is the territory of Argentina state.
 And where is a river?
 Just on the edge of Buenos Aires.
 Rio de la Plata and the water in the harbor belongs to the state.